Jackie Stallone: Early life

 Jacqueline Frances Labofish was born on November 29, 1921, in Washington, D.C., the older of two girls.
 Her father, John Paul Labofish (1891–1956), was a Washington lawyer.
 Her mother, Jeanne Victoria Anne "Adrienne" Clerec (1901–1974), was Breton.
 Her parents had met while her father was serving in the U.S. Navy at Brest (Brittany) after the First World War.
-Her paternal grandparents, Rose (Lamlec) and Charles Labofisz, were Jewish immigrants from Odesa, Ukraine, then a part of the Russian Empire.
+Her paternal grandparents, Rose (Lamlec) and Charles Labofisz, were Jewish immigrants from Odesa in the Kherson Governorate of the Russian Empire (now in Ukraine).

 Her family lived with body builder Charles Atlas who trained the family in gymnastics, weight lifting, and jogging, when she was a girl.

 Career

 Stallone was the first woman to have a daily television show on exercise and weight lifting in Washington, D.C., and later opened a women-only gym, named Barbella's.
 During her youth, Stallone was a trapeze artist in a circus and a chorus girl in a nightclub.
 She was also a hairdresser.
-She lived relatively quiet for most of her life.
+She lived relatively quietly for most of her life.
 Even after Sylvester starred in the film Rocky in 1976, she remained unknown to the general public.